- Conduct a wireless site survey

 Covering a large area with WiFi often will require multiple access points.
 Unfortunately it’s not as simple as just placing a wireless router on every floor or in areas where you want a stronger signal.
-There are best practices that need to be followed when deploying multiple wireless access points on the same network to make sure that you are creating a solution to your problems rather than just creating an even bigger mess.
+There are best practices that need to be followed when deploying multiple wireless access points on the same network.
+You need to make sure that you are creating a solution to your problems rather than just creating an even bigger mess.

 Have you ever wondered why your WiFi quality decreases drastically when you move from room to room or outside of your office or house?
 It is because the building materials between you and your access point are wreaking havoc on your wireless signal.
 If it’s confusing, below is a quick primer on how to measure WiFi signal and how certain building materials will impact it.